-She is an American photographer, author and publisher who done her photography in all the states of the USA.
+She is an American photographer, author and publisher who has carried out her photography throughout all the states of the USA.
 She has photographed the entire American vista including landscapes, urban and rural lifestyle and architecture as a record of the 21st century.

 In 2009, the Library of Congress acquired her work, ‘born digital’, which documents 21st century America.
 The work includes 1000 images taken across the country in digital format.
 This library is expected to be the largest digital collection at the Library of Congress.

 James is an Australian fine-art and architectural photographer.
 One of the highlights of his career was being made a Fellow of the British Institute of Professional Photography from 1977 to 1991.

 He is well traveled around the globe mainly in European countries like France and Italy as a freelance photographer.
 Over the years, he has built up a library of photographs which feature in numerous publications.

 4. Julius Shulman (October 10, 1910- July 15, 2009)